12 min read

 Base: $42/hr × 40 hrs = $1,680/week.
 OT: $63/hr × 10 hrs = $630/week.
 Weekly gross wages: $2,310.
 No per diem (local worker).
 Annual wages (50 weeks): $115,500.
 No state income tax (Texas).
 Total compensation: $115,500.

 Base: $28/hr × 40 hrs = $1,120/week.
-OT: $42/hr × 8 hrs = $336/week.
+OT: $42/hr × 8 offered OT hrs = $336/week.
 Weekly gross wages: $1,456.
-Per diem: $85/day × 5 days = $425/week tax-free.
+Per diem: $85/day × 5 eligible days = $425/week if the assignment qualifies.
 Annual wages (48 weeks): $69,888.
-Annual per diem (47 weeks): $19,975 tax-free.
-Total compensation: $89,863.
+Annual per-diem payments (47 weeks): $19,975 before tax treatment is determined.
+Scenario total before tax treatment: $89,863.

 📊 Explore Salary Data